svub/nunya/_SETUP.md

     make clean
     make build
     ```
+    * Note: If `wasm-opt` binary is required but not installed on macOS install it with `brew install binaryen`
     * Note: Use `make build-mainnet-reproducible` to deploy to Testnet
     * Note: The default Makefile originally used `--features="debug-print"` but running that gives error `the package secret_gateway depends on secret-cosmwasm-std, with features: debug-print but secret-cosmwasm-std does not have these features.`.
 The reason why it was removed is mentioned here:
         * https://github.com/CosmWasm/cosmwasm/issues/1841